fastmonkeys/stellar/README.md

 ![](http://img.shields.io/pypi/v/stellar.svg)

 Stellar allows you to quickly restore database when you are e.g. writing database migrations, switching branches or messing with SQL.
-PostgreSQL and MySQL are supported.
+PostgreSQL and MySQL (partially) are supported.

 ![Screenshot of Stellar terminal window](http://imgur.com/0fXXdcx.png)